mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 This happens because the database data can still be loaded, while the API cannot be called since the Internet connection is dead.

-So, we now have a working offline mode, where we load data from the database and only refresh it with new data if we manage to get an API response.
-All we had to do was to change the service implementation.
-No other changes are required.
+We now have an app with offline support, that only refreshes its data whenever a call to the API provides the app with new data.
+All we had to do was to change a single line in the view controller, to use another service implementation.

 # Step 14 - Retry failing requests

-In the real world, a user most often has to authenticate her/himself in order to use major parts of an API.
-Authentication often return a set of tokens, commonly an `auth token` and a `refresh token` (but how this works is up to the API).
+In the real world, a user most often has to authenticate her/himself in order to use some parts of an API.
+Authentication often returns a set of tokens, commonly an `auth token` and a `refresh token` (but how this works is up to the API).

-If the `auth token` and `refresh token` pattern is used, the authentication flow can look something like this:
+If the `auth token` and `refresh token` pattern is used, the authentication flow could look something like this:

+* If no auth token is available and the request fails with a 401, the app should show a login screen, since the user has to login.

 * If an auth token is available, the app can try to call the API with that token.

-* If no auth token is available, the app should show a login screen.

-* If an auth token is available, but requests fail witha 401, the auth token may have expired.
-The app should use the refresh token to request new tokens without notifying the user.
+* If an auth token is available, but the requests fail with a 401, the token may have expired.
+The app should use the refresh token to request new tokens.

 * If the refresh succeeds, the app will have new tokens and should automatically retry all previously failed requests.

 * If the refresh fails, the app should logout the user and show a login screen.

 Alamofire 4 makes this kind of logic **super simple** to implement, since it has a `RequestRetrier` protocol that we can implement and inject into Alamofire.
-The implementation will then be notified about all failing requests, so that you can determine whether or not to retry the request, and how to do so.
+The retrier will be notified about all failing requests, and lets you determine if a request should be retried or not, and if so how it should be retried.

 We will demonstrate this by faking a failing auth.
 First, add an `auth` route to `ApiRoute`, and have it return `auth` as path.
-Our static API will always return the same "auth token" when the route is called, to let ut fake an authentication.
+Our static API will always return the same "auth token" when this route is called.

-Second, add the following file to `Domain/Services`:
+Second, add this file to `Domain/Services`:

 ```
 // AuthService.swift